tardisfromtornspace/Bridge-Commander/Documentation/CharasAndromedaReadme.txt

 This mod is a modification on an older mod I could not remember.
 The older mod had mostly normal technologies, moved by warp drive and had an energy shield.
 This change intends to make it more canon
 == Changelog ==
+1.0.9 - Bug Fixing
+ * Upgraded Simulated Point Defence from 0.8 to 0.9, now two possible crash causes upon heavy fire have been removed.
+Thank USS Sovereign for telling me how to use the debug function properly.
+1.0.8 - Bug Fixing
+ * Upgraded Simulated Point Defence from 0.6 to 0.8, now a lot of the weird behaviour happening before has been fixed.
 1.0.7 - Bug fixing
  * Fixed Simulated Point Defence TypeError sequence issue - it didn't really cause any problems but it was flagged on the console and would have caused problems if the sequence had multiple actions.
 1.0.6